Burnett01/c2b-session/README.md

 ### Example 1
-Create a session if it does not exist, otherwise retrive the exisiting session:
+Create a session if it does not exist, otherwise retrieve the exisiting session:

 ```javascript
 if(!sessionHandler.exists("my-session-name")){